Chart Color Schemes

 An assessment of population growth drivers in South Launceston reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, as of November 2025, the estimated population of South Launceston is around 4,947.
-This reflects an increase of 53 people since the 2021 Census, which reported a population of 4,894.
-The change is inferred from the resident population of 4,928, estimated by AreaSearch following examination of the latest Economic and Regional Population data release by the ABS in June 2024, and an additional 27 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,779 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-South Launceston's growth rate of 1.1% since census positions it within 2.8 percentage points of the SA3 area (3.9%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration during recent periods.
+As of Feb 2026, the estimated population of the suburb of South Launceston is around 4,965.
+This figure reflects an increase of 71 people from the 2021 Census count of 4,894.
+The change is inferred from AreaSearch's resident population estimate of 4,928 following examination of the latest ERP data release by the ABS in June 2024 and an additional 27 validated new addresses since the Census date.
+This results in a population density ratio of 1,786 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+South Launceston's 1.5% growth since census positions it within 2.7 percentage points of the SA3 area (4.2%), demonstrating competitive growth fundamentals.
+The primary driver of population growth was overseas migration during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data, and to estimate growth by age group post-2032, the Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, South Launceston is expected to increase by 284 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 5.3% in total over the 17 years.
+For projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 age group growth estimation, Tasmania State Government's Regional/LGA projections released in 2022 with a base year of 2021 are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, lower quartile growth of national regional areas is anticipated.
+The suburb of South Launceston is expected to increase by 283 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.9% in total over the 17 years.

 Frequently Asked Questions - Population